 Thirdly, taking a minute to step our side or open a window and breath in fresh air.
 It does wonders.
 Go outside, even if it’s for 20 seconds, you’ll feel fresh and rejuvenated and that brings down your stress level.
 Hope it helps!
 All the best!

-- How often do people meditate in a day?
+- How long do you meditate for?